pacna/Api.URLShortener/README.md

 HOST = localhost
 MONGO_URI = mongodb://localhost:27017
 ```
-**Note** : swap out local values with production values when ready to release to production
+**Note** : Swap out local values with production values when ready to release to production.

 ## How to install dependencies
 ```bash